Analysis | How Sri Lanka Landed in a Political and Economic Crisis and What It Means

 4. How has the government responded?

-The president on May 6 declared a public emergency for the second time in two months, giving him sweeping powers to suspend laws, detain people and seize property.
+After months of refusing to resign, the president fled the country with his wife on July 13.
+Prime Minister Ranil Wickremesinghe, in his capacity as acting president, imposed a state of emergency after protesters stormed some government buildings.
+Wickremesinghe, who only became prime minister in May after Rajapaksa’s brother Mahinda resigned, had offered days earlier to resign himself.
+In May the president had declared a public emergency for the second time in two months, giving him sweeping powers to suspend laws, detain people and seize property.
 A nationwide curfew was imposed and local media reported the army was called out in Colombo as some protests turned violent.
-Two months later, after protesters stormed the president’s official seaside residence, Parliament Speaker Mahinda Yapa Abeywardena announced that Rajapaksa would step down.
-Ranil Wickremesinghe, who only became prime minister in May after Rajapaksa’s brother Mahinda resigned, also said he would leave.

 5. Is there any chance of a bailout?